SRUJA-N/final/README.md

 }
 ```

 The design and implementation section highlights the system's architecture, key components, and technical details.
-The flowchart provides a visual representation of the program's flow, while the algorithms offer step-by-step procedures for each operation.
+The system flow provides a clear overview of the program's operation, while the algorithms offer step-by-step procedures for each operation.
 Code snippets illustrate the actual implementation, demonstrating how the design principles are translated into working software.

 ## Results